ethereum/consensus-specs/specs/keys/keystore.md

 **Why use scrypt over PBKPRF2?**\

-scyrpt and PBKPRF2 both rely on the security of their underlying hash-function for their safety (SHA256), however scrypt additionally provides memory hardness.
-The benefit of this is greater ASIC resistance meaning brute-force attacks against scyrpt are generally slower and harder.
+scrypt and PBKPRF2 both rely on the security of their underlying hash-function for their safety (SHA256), however scrypt additionally provides memory hardness.
+The benefit of this is greater ASIC resistance meaning brute-force attacks against scrypt are generally slower and harder.

 **Why are private keys encoded with Big Endian?**